 “I remember hearing ‘white noise’ and not being able to focus on the discussion with my doctor,” says Matthew Walker.
 “I remember a bit of what we talked about, but I think I was just staring a few inches away from his face, and avoiding eye contact with my mother as well who was with me. … This translated into my first year with MS, and with me not taking it seriously.”

-Like many, Walker assumed he had MS but he didn’t want to face the facts.
-The day after he was officially diagnosed, Walker moved across country — from Philadelphia, Pennsylvania, to San Francisco, California.
+Like many, Walker assumed he had MS, but he didn’t want to face the facts.
+The day after he was officially diagnosed, Walker moved across the country — from Boston, Massachusetts, to San Francisco, California.
 This physical move allowed Walker to keep his diagnosis a secret.

 “I’ve always been sort of an open book, so I remember the hardest thing for me was the desire to keep it secret,” he says.
 “And the thought, ‘Why am I so worried to tell anyone?
 Is it because it’s such a bad disease?’”